 As far as ethylene, ethylene oxide and propylene are concerned, Syndial Spa (ex Enichem) and Polimeri Europa (Syndial, several years; Polimeri Europa, several years) were the main producers in Italy up to 2006.
-Since 2007 Polimeri Europa has become the main producer for those products, while it has been the main producer of styrene since 2002.
+Since 2007 Polimeri Europa (the parent company name changed intoVersalis in 2012) has become the main producer for those products in Italy, while it has been the main producer of styrene since 2002.